 - Ingrid Bergman (with her seventh and last career nomination and in her final film performance) as concert pianist Charlotte in director Ingmar Bergman's talkative Swedish film (with English subtitles) of a mother-daughter conflict, Autumn Sonata (with two nominations and no wins)

 - Ellen Burstyn (with her fourth nomination) as Doris - a young California housewife - and one of two married strangers (the other is accountant Alan Alda) who meet only one weekend each year for a twenty-five year period in Robert Mulligan's Same Time Next Year, the filmed version of the popular play

 - Jill Clayburgh (with her first of two unsuccessful and consecutive nominations) in the title role as Erica Benton - a Manhattan art gallery worker who is deserted in her marriage in An Unmarried Woman

-- Geraldine Page (with her sixth unsuccessful nomination) as the mentally-disturbed, suicidal mother Eve in Woody Allen's starkly unfunny Interiors
+- Geraldine Page (with her sixth unsuccessful nomination) as the mentally-disturbed, depressively-suicidal mother Eve who spiraled downward when her husband Arthur (E.G. Marshall) asked for a separation, in Woody Allen's starkly unfunny Interiors

 The remaining Best Supporting Actor nominees included:

 - ex-stuntman Richard Farnsworth (with his first of two career nominations) as ranch foreman Dodger in Alan J. Pakula's western drama Comes a Horseman (the film's sole nomination)

 - John Hurt (with his first nomination) as an Englishman named Max - one of Billy Hayes' fellow inmates tortured in a Turkish jail in Midnight Express

 - Jack Warden (with his second of two unsuccessful career nominations) as Max Corkle - Joe Pendleton's puzzled football coach/trainer in Heaven Can Wait